rolevax/zuse-java/README.md

 and existing structured editors are awkward to use.

-However, we believe that text editors are not the end, and here we are trying to create a better structured editor.
+However, we believe that text editors are not the end, and structured editors are the future.

 ## Experimental?